aws-neuron/aws-neuron-sdk/docs/appnotes/data-types.md

 ## FP32 models:
 Neuron SDK supports **automatic model conversion** from FP32 to BF16.
 This capability allows developers to train their models using FP32 format for the highest accuracy, and achieve performance benefits without having to worry about low-precision training (e.g. no need for loss-scaling during training).
-ML models are typically robust to FP32 to BF16 conversion, with minimal to none impact on accuracy.
-This, however, is model dependent, and thus users are encouraged to benchmark the accuracy of the auto-converted model against the original FP32 trained model.
+ML models are typically robust to FP32 to BF16 conversion, with minimal to no impact on accuracy.
+The conversion accuracy is model dependent; therefore, users are encouraged to benchmark the accuracy of the auto-converted model against the original FP32 trained model.